ElektroStudios/Video-Game-Consoles-Exclusive-Game-Lists/README.md

 ## 🏆 Credits

-This repository would not be possible without the existence of Gamefaqs website with its video game database.
+This repository would not be possible without the existence of [Gamefaqs](https://gamefaqs.gamespot.com/) website with its video game database.
 Thank you very much for your work, guys!. 🙏

-The programming magic behind this work is based (apart from my humble experience and personal dedication) on the usage of open-source library: [Html Agility Pack](https://html-agility-pack.net/)
+The programming magic behind this work is based on the usage of open-source library: [Html Agility Pack](https://html-agility-pack.net/)

 ## ⚠️ Disclaimer:

 This work (the repository and the content provided through) has no affiliation, approval or endorsement by Gamefaqs or its staff.
 Therefore, this work may not necessarily reflect the interests of Gamefaqs or its staff.

-The images ubicated inside "Thumbs" folder were obtained from Gamefaqs website and were included physically in this GitHub repository to avoid doing harmful inline linking (Hotlinking).
+The image files located inside the "Thumbs" folder were obtained from Gamefaqs website and were included physically in this GitHub repository to avoid doing harmful inline linking (Hotlinking).
 They could be subject to Gamefaqs licensing agreements.

 ## 💪 Contributing